4 October, 2014

 Click read more to see how I did it, but I suggest you have a good attempt beforehand.
 It’s a nice little reverse engineering exercise.

 As an ongoing project, me and some1 have been enhancing this downgrader from birth on the 6.31 / 6.35 firmwares.
 This multi-firmware downgrader allows you to install a lower (or higher) firmware without any fuss.
 No complex flash0 sharing, just running the firmware update.

 However, there comes restriction with PSP models and compatible firmware.
 For example, a PSPgo cannot run 1.50 as there are no drivers for the system and the IPL format is incompatible.
-Much like this, the PSP 3000 09g is unable to install firmwares < 6.30 which removes it’s ability to appreciate the flexibility of permanent custom firmware.

 Well, I’m no beginner to electronics, but this is my first microcontroller that can directly interface them!
 So yeah, pretty cool, never messed with AVR in my life, always used PIC for my USB controller.
 So I’ve been messing around a bit and I’ve done some very basic stuff working with components here and there.